ug-dbg/yop/README.md

 Then, it is also a bit complicated to serialize data graphs with cycles in json/XML.
 I actually feel it is **quite the same problem**.
 We do enjoy data graph cycles in the JVM memory because of a reference mechanism.
-Since you will mostly want to bring your data out of the Java heap space, why not try to ease it once and for all ?
+Since you will mostly want to serialize this data, why not try to ease it once and for all ?
 Of course you will still be allowed to have cycles in your java objects data graph, but :
 * you will have to cut them using 'transient' and CRUD them explicitly
-* you will have to think your data as sets of acyclic graphs when you want to CRUD it to SQL/Json
+* you will have to *think* your data as sets of acyclic graphs when you want to CRUD it to SQL/Json

 And there is a **'Recurse'** API that can recursively fetch cyclic relations using sub-queries.